0xL30N3/Writeups/n00bzCTF2024/web/n00bzCTF.md

 	except:
 		return render_template_string("<p>Failed to extract file!</p>")
 ```
 When you upload a file(POST request), it checks the filename of the file that you uploaded and checks to see if the filename ends with `.tar`.
-Then, It's gonna take the name of the tar file and encrypt it using sha256, which becomes the variable `name`.
+Then, it's gonna create a random SHA256 string, which becomes the variable `name`.
 Then, it's gonna create a directory under the server's `./uploads/` using the sha256 encrypted name.
-Then, it uploads the tar file on that directory with the same name(sha256 encrypted).
+Then, it uploads the tar file on that directory with the same name(sha256).
 After that, it tries to extract the content from the tar file and places the extracted content in the same directory as the tar file.
 Then, if it succeeds, it provides a url to `/view/{name}` for you to check your files.
 Viewing the files extracted from the tar file is handled by this code snippet:

 ```python
 @app.route('/view/<name>')